piyapongch/graphdb-docker/README.md

 # Building a docker image based on the free edition

-You will need docker and make installed on your machine.
+You will need docker, docker-compose and make installed on your machine.

-1. Checkout this repository
+1. Checkout this repository and change diriectory to your local repository
 1. Register on the Ontotext website for the GraphDB Free edition.
 Download the zip file and place it in the *free-edition* subdirectory
 1. Run
 ```shell